 Unclogging a Sink

 Despite your best efforts, sometimes things happen and you may find yourself with a clogged drain.
-Depending on your comfort level, there are some DIY check to fix drainage issues before calling the specialists!
+Depending on your comfort level, there is some DIY check to fix drainage issues before calling the specialists!

 Check the Garbage Disposal